-As with all other aspects of immigration to the United States, asylum and refugee claims involve a complicated set of rules, requirements and procedures.
-The articles in this section list the steps involved in the asylum/refugee claim process; describe the hearings where an applicant’s case is reviewed; offers tips on how to seek resettlement and obtain a green card as a refugee or asylee; and more.
+People who seek asylum in the United States, legally known as asylees, are trying to escape persecution in their home country.
+As with all other aspects of immigration to the U.S., asylum and refugee claims involve a complicated set of rules, requirements, and procedures.
+Although hiring an attorney may be the best way to get asylum in the U.S., information in this section includes a list of the steps involved in the asylum/refugee claim process, explanations of the hearings where an applicant's case is reviewed, tips on how to seek resettlement and obtain a green card as a refugee or asylee, and more.

 Those requesting asylum who are currently outside of the United States must receive a referral through the U.S. Refugee Admissions Program (USRAP).
 Those who receive a referral get assistance completing their application with the U.S. Citizenship and Immigration Services (USCIS) and are interviewed by a USCIS officer who makes a determination about their eligibility.
 If approved, the applicant receives a medical exam, cultural orientation, and then may travel to the United States.

 Those requesting asylum at the border or within the United States file an application with USCIS.
 Then, depending on whether or not they are in removal proceedings at the time of application, have their request heard at an interview with a USCIS Asylum Officer or in court during a hearing with the immigration judge.
 If the application is granted, the applicant is given documentation of their status as an asylee.